syanhg/syanhg/README.md

 I'm an 18-year-old researcher

 Research interests
-- Knowledge graphs for memory representation
+- Knowledge graphs for contextual understanding and human memory structure
-- AI-assisted healthcare and diagnostics
+- AI-assisted therapeutic servoces and diagnostic frameworks

 How to reach me
 - Email: alex@reteena.org